 This initiative contributes to the Smart Cities Marketplace:

-- by causing discussion between experts and city peers around observations made from analysing data from investments made in real city projects; and
+- by causing discussion between experts and city peers around observations made from analysing real city projects; and

 - by developing business models that become a tool which are used and matured by cities through their projects